 Rasa is an innovative India-themed multi-arts festival, produced by Akshara, and held annually in Ann Arbor and Ypsilanti.
-In 2017, it will be held in August and September.
+It will be held in August and September 2017.

 The Mayor of Ann Arbor, Christopher Taylor, welcomes you to the Rasa Festival: